thomasbogue/gitbashfix/README.md

 ## Known issues
 If the user's home folder isn't in c:\Users, there is likely to be an issue.
 Code will abort in this case.

+If this script is run multiple times the lines will be added multiple times as well.
+This might affect startup times for git-bash, but shouldn't cause any errors.